EngJasmine/PositiveNewsScript/README.md

 ## What is this project?
-This app accesses news about a particular topic and sends them by email.
+A program that gets data from a news API and uses sentiment analysis to publish only positive news and sends them by email.